Wedding Photography at De Courceys Manor, Cardiff

 Apart from the motorway running nearby, its location south of the Welsh valleys is mainly rural with plenty of greenery and beautiful countryside.

 The venue benefits from the grounds, perfect for the newly-weds to stroll and find locations for their wedding portraits.

 Build Your Own>> Bespoke Cardiff Wedding Photography Package

-The Bridal Apartment comes as part of your wedding package and can be used from the morning preparations.
+The Bridal Apartment comes as part of your wedding package and is available to use from the morning preparations.
 It is somewhere for the couple to retire to at the end of the day.
-The area really is a five star space and includes four bedrooms with en-suite bathrooms, kitchen, living room and balcony with patio table and chairs.

 Guest Accommodation at De Courceys Manor